Sturgeon tweets Growth Commission defence

 And he warned that "the broader Yes movement - including most SNP members I would venture - will not knock on doors for sterling".

-Other pro-independence commentators have accused the commission of offering a "timid" vision of Scotland's future, while Scottish Labour has branded the report a "cuts commission rather than a growth commission".
+Other pro-independence commentators have accused the commission of offering a "timid" vision of Scotland's future, while others have said austerity is "baked into" its recommendations, and that there is little in it that George Osborne would disagree with.

 Ms Sturgeon, who is currently considering the report's conclusions, took to Twitter on Wednesday morning to launch a staunch defence of its proposals.